Balancing Optimality and Diversity: Human-Centered Decision Making through Generative Curation

 \subsection{Iterative Curation Approach}

 Despite the success of generative models in various fields, applying these techniques to integer optimization problems -- such as routing, assignment, and scheduling -- presents unique challenges.
 These problems are often characterized by discrete and combinatorical structures, where the solution space is non-continuous and highly constrained.
 Traditional methods in integer programming focus on identifying a single optimal solution, often using techniques such as branch and bound \citep{land1960automatic} or cutting planes \citep{gomory1958outline}.
-These methods are not inherently designed to generate a distribution of solutions, making the direct application of generative curation frameworks less straightforward.
+These methods are not inherently designed to generate a distribution of solutions, making the direct application of the generative curation framework less straightforward.

-To address this limitation, we propose an iterative approach that enables the generation of diverse solutions over multiple iterations.
-As illustrated by Figure~\ref{fig:iterative-regret-exp}, this approach allows the model to incrementally refine the solution set, ultimately converging to a distribution that can approximate the optimal solution distribution for Problem \ref{prob:continuous}.
-Through each iteration, the generated solutions increasingly reflect the desired balance between diversity and optimality, leveraging the strengths of generative methods while addressing the unique constraints posed by complex optimization problems.
-Specifically, we consider an iterative approach as outlined in Algorithm \ref{algo:iterative-curation}.
-At every step, we optimize the sample estimate of the objective function in Equation~\eqref{eq:reformulation_lb}.
-As shown in Figure~\ref{fig:iterative-regret-exp}, with well-chosen noise variance $\epsilon^2_\text{DIS}$ (similar to the approach used for selecting $\epsilon^2_\text{NN}$), this procedure can empirically converge to the same distribution as our optimal solution to the original problem.
+To address this limitation, we propose an iterative approach, as outlined in Algorithm \ref{algo:iterative-curation}, that enables the generation of diverse solutions over multiple iterations.
+At every step, we optimize the sample estimate of the objective function in Equation~\eqref{eq:reformulation_lb}, and over iterations, the generated solutions increasingly reflect the desired balance between diversity and optimality.
+As illustrated by Figure~\ref{fig:iterative-regret-exp}, this approach allows the model to incrementally refine the solution set.
+Empirically, this procedure converges to the same distribution as our optimal solution to the original problem.